tobiboeer/Angewandtes_Programmieren_1/Data/README.md

  - PySide6<br/>
  - numpy<br/>
  - markdown<br/>
-To start the program you need to execute the file XXXX.py.
+To start the program you need to execute the file start_program.py.<br/>
-Data preparation can be done with XXXX.py but this takes a long time.<br/>
+*Keep in mind:* If you delete one of the directories with 'latest' at the beginning, the programm is able to calculate them again.
+But especially in the case of the 'Nahverkehr' data this can take a very long time (around 6 hours).
+To trigger the calculation you need to start the program and click one of the three buttons (Nahverkehr, Fernverkehr, Regional). <br/>
 <br/>
 **Using the Program** <br/>